 All residents are required to attend AT LEAST 36 clinics per academic year, an average of 3 clinics per month.
 This clinic number will be tracked on a monthly basis by the Compliance Committee.
 However, residents will only be penalized for low clinic numbers on a QUARTERLY basis.
 At the end each quarter, the resident should have the designated number of continuity clinics (see below).
-If the resident is not on track to meet the required number of continuity clinics for a designated quarter, he/she should attend additional make-up clinics when spots are available according to the chief resident missed clinic document.
+If the resident is not on track to meet the required number of continuity clinics for a designated quarter, he/she should attend additional make-up clinics when spots are available.
 If the quarterly clinic number is low, a resident will be docked 10 professionalism points for that quarter.
-Please see the professionalism policy (2013 revision) for further clarification.
+Please see the professionalism policy for further clarification.
 Once residents have met the 36 clinics per year requirement, they are still expected to attend clinic on their assigned continuity day.